 Ghostbusters (2016) is far from the disaster fans thought it would be.
-But it’s unlikely to achieve the cult status its predecessors enjoys.
+But it’s unlikely to achieve the cult status its predecessors enjoy.

 Ghostbusters (2016) Synopsis

-Physicists Abby Yates and Erin Gilbert once wrote a book together about paranormal phenomena.
+Physicists Abby Yates and Erin Gilbert once co-authored a book about paranormal phenomena.
 However, Erin has since divorced herself, while Abby continues to investigate the supernatural with eccentric engineer Jillian Holtzmann.
 When Erin learns that the book might sabotage her tenure for Columbia University, she reluctantly assists Abby and Jillian in an investigation, in exchange for Abby removing the book from publication.
-Erin’s belief in the supernatural is soon restored, after she is slimily attacked by a ghost.
-Together with Abby and Jillian, they set up a new office above Chinese restaurant, calling themselves the “Conductors of the Metaphysical Examination.”
+Erin’s belief in the supernatural is soon restored after she is slimily attacked by a ghost.
+Together with Abby and Jillian, they set up office above a Chinese restaurant, calling themselves the “Conductors of the Metaphysical Examination.”

 Check out my other snappy movie reviews!